 Get expert help if you’re having relationship troubles.
 Click here to chat online to someone right now.

 There are some things that can spell the end of any relationship.

-That’s why it’s important to decide what your ultimate relationship deal breakers would be before things get serious.
+So it’s important to decide what your ultimate relationship deal breakers are.

 Are you wondering if something that has happened or is happening in your relationship should be a deal breaker?